Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Finetuning details

 \subsection{Finetuing parameters}

-We use a fixed LoRA configuration with rank $r=32$ and scaling factor $\alpha=64$, applying a dropout rate of $0.05$ across all linear modules.
+We use a consistent LoRA configuration with rank $r=32$ and scaling factor $\alpha=64$, applying a dropout rate of $0.05$ across all linear modules.
 The LoRA adaptation includes bias terms in the training.
 For optimization, we perform a learning rate sweep using a cosine scheduler with a $5\%$ warm-up period relative to the total training steps.
 The optimal learning rate typically falls in the order of $1\times10^{-5}$ when the loss reaches its minimum.

-In our experiments, the Llama-2 models achieve zero loss, which is expected in such synthetic setting.
+In our experiments, the Llama-2 models achieved nearly zero loss, which is expected in such a synthetic setting.
 The Gemma-2 models, however, converge to final loss values of approximately $0.2$.